 Question: Couldn’t political and religious societies be their own group, outside of societies?

 Answer: By listing them as a society we can ensure that they abide by and follow society regulations.
-There are not currently any other vehicles within the union by which we can affiliate religious or political groups other than societies
+There are not currently any other vehicles within the union by which we can affiliate religious or political groups other than societies.

 Question: Why did we have the vote in the first place?
 Why should we have one in the future?